-4.1 The correlations
+4.1 Correlations

-Table 5 is a correlation matrix between these variables.
-Due to the scaling all coefficients of correlation and thus all regression coefficients in Table 7 should be positive.
+Table 4 is a correlation matrix between these variables.
+Due to the scaling all coefficients of correlation in the table should be positive, as they actually are.
+Only two of the correlations are insignificant.

-It is satisfactory that all coefficients in the table have the positive sign predicted, and that only two are insignificant.
 The least significant is the one between the Gini and LiSa.
 This is puzzling, but not central to our story.
 It is much more important for that story that the correlation between the G-trust and the Polity index is insignificant.